Looking for a way to get started selling on Amazon but don’t want to spend a lot of time or money doing it? Enter: Dropshipping on Amazon!

 Easy to research

 Dropshipping on Amazon involves selling pre-existing products from manufacturers.
-For this reason, you can use tools like Jungle Scout to see how well other sellers of that particular product are performing on Amazon.
+For this reason, you can use tools like Jungle Scout — an all-in-one platform for selling on Amazon — to see how well other sellers of that particular product are performing on Amazon.
 This gives you an edge when you start your dropshipping e-commerce business.

 What disadvantages are there to dropshipping on Amazon?